 Patients with large breasts seem to have greater shrinkage of the breast after radiation therapy than do patients with smaller breasts.
 However, this problem usually can be overcome with the use of higher x-ray energies or with IMRT.
 Partial breast radiation using brachytherapy can also be considered if the patient has a small early-stage tumor.
 This treatment is still undergoing clinical investigation.
 Certain single institution studies on brachytherapy and intraoperative radiation (IORT) have shown some promising results.
 You would need to discuss this with your doctor before or shortly after surgery to determine if you qualify for partial breast radiation.

 What is the prognosis after recurrence?

 Many patients with a recurrence of breast cancer can be successfully treated, often with methods other than radiation if radiation was used in the initial treatment.
-For patients treated initially for invasive breast cancer, 5 to 10 percent will be found to have distant metastases at the time of discovery of the breast recurrence.
+For patients treated initially for invasive breast cancer, five percent to 10 percent will be found to have distant metastases at the time of discovery of the breast recurrence.
 The same proportion will have recurrences that are too extensive to be operated on.
 While in these cases the patient's disease can often be managed over a period of years, the goals of treatment change from obtaining a cure to preventing further progression or managing symptoms.
 Five-year cure rates for patients with relapse after breast conservation therapy are approximately 60 percent to 75 percent if the relapse is confined to the breast and a mastectomy is then performed.